huseyingulec/numerical-computing/README.md

 Since the degree of p(x) is lower than the minimum required degree of 6, we cannot use p(x) to accurately interpolate the function f(x) on the given points.

-Therefore, the correct answer is E) no, since the interpolating polynomial has a minimum degree equal to 6.
+Therefore, the correct answer is `E) no, since the interpolating polynomial has a minimum degree equal to 6`.

 #### Q2